minetest-mods/torches/README.txt

 Textures and Meshes/Models:
 CC-BY 3.0 BlockMen
+Note that the models were entirely done from scratch by sofar.

 Code:
 Licensed under the GNU LGPL version 2.1 or higher.
 You can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation;

 You should have received a copy of the GNU Lesser General Public